Sushanta Chowdhury

 Sushanta Chowdhury (born 25 August 1979) is an Indian politician from Tripura.
-He is currently serving as Minister of food, civil supplies and consumer affairs, Transport and Tourism in Government of Tripura under Second Saha Ministry.
-He became the MLA from Majlishpur Constituency by defeating CPI(M) candidate Manik Dey by a margin of 3,890 votes in 2018.
+He is currently serving as Minister of Food, Civil Supplies and Consumer Affairs, Transport and Tourism in the Government of Tripura under the Second Saha Ministry.
+He became the MLA from the Majlishpur Constituency by defeating CPI(M) candidate Manik Dey by a margin of 3,890 votes in 2018.